mnovak42/leuven/README.md

 **A bit of details**:

 When BLAS/LAPACK libraries are installed at one of the standard location of the system (e.g. `/usr/local/lib64, /usr/local/lib, /usr/lib64, /usr/lib, etc.`, one can skip the explicit specification of the required BLAS/LAPACK implementation during the `cmake` configuration of the `leuven` library since the required libraries will be searched under these standard locations automatically in this case.
-So after cloning and entering to the main `leuven` directory
+So after cloning

     bash-3.2$ git clone https://github.com/mnovak42/leuven.git
     Cloning into 'leuven'...